Second Session, 43rd Parliament

 [11:35 a.m.]

-We must urge our elected governments to pursue constitutional paths forward towards the full and final inclusion of Indigenous Peoples as proud British Columbians and as equal citizens of the great Dominion of Canada.
+We must urge our elected governments to pursue constitutional paths forward towards the full and final inclusion of Indigenous people as proud British Columbians and as equal citizens of the great Dominion of Canada.

 Elenore Sturko: I rise on a point of order.